Day in the Life

 Letter to George Albert Smith, 28 May 1856

 Historians Office Great Salt Lake City Hon G. A. Smith Dear Sir As yet I have filled your place as Historian ownly at a vary poor rate.
 The day before I parted with you at the mouth of the canyon I assisted in skining an ox which died suddenly & by so doing I became inoculated with poison & mortification & it has proved to be the Hardest attack against my life of any thing that I ever put through.
 I was not confined to my bed untill one week from the time I left you, in 24 hours after it commenced to work upon my system as well as my Arm.
 I could not stand, or speak plain. president Young came Down & laid hands upon me and said I should not Die but live.
 Elder Thomas Bullock & others administered to me all promised me life, & I have lived & saved my Arm but I have had a 3 weeks struggle for it, my Arm mortifyed & the Dead flesh I had cut out, & cut out with Nitrat of Silver, & I am again enjoying quite good health & my arm nearly Healed up but In consequence of this I have not done much in the Historians Office up to this date, but I am now calculating to Devote my time there.
 I have spent 4 days in the House of the Lord.
 Sister Smith The Eastern Mail finally made its appearance in this city on the 10th inst & brought about half of the mail that has left Independence since last Oct.
 It brought Letters to you from F. B. Woolley Mason City Virginia, Preston Thomas Texas Wm Martindale Texas J Vancott Copenhagen, James Furguson Liverpool W. W. Allen Texas These Letters are all on file in the office, Sister Smith gave them to me.
-Elder O Hyde sent a letter to you which [Bonlake] gave me to Read & I thought she had better send it to you & she did so
+Elder O Hyde sent a letter to you which Barshebe [Bathsheba] gave me to Read & I thought she had better send it to you & she did so

 Events

 View selected events in the two months surrounding this date in Wilford Woodruff's life.
+Click on the dates to jump to that day in Wilford Woodruff's journal.

 Wilford appointed Assistant Church Historian (serves in Historian's Office from 1856 to 1883).